Updated as of October 8, 2019

 Threat actors have long since used legitimate tools to infiltrate and laterally move across defender’s networks.
 The reasons for this are clear; the likelihood of being detected is much lower when authorized tools are leveraged instead of malicious tools that might trigger prevention or detection controls.
-PowerShell attributes have also made it attractive to adversaries, having been used most recently in the Petya/NotPetya campaign.
+PowerShell attributes have also made it attractive to adversaries, such as being used in the Petya/NotPetya campaign.

 PowerShell is an automation platform and scripting language for Microsoft Windows and Windows Server, which allows you to simplify your system management.
 Unlike other text-based shells, PowerShell harnesses the power of Microsoft’s .NET Framework, providing rich objects and a massive set of built-in functions to take control of your Windows environments.

-PowerShell has been used heavily for cyber attacks, especially recently during the Petya/NotPetya campaigns.
+PowerShell has been used heavily for cyber attacks, especially during the Petya/NotPetya campaigns.
 The most important aspect for attackers is its native integration with the .NET Framework, which offers multiple options for infecting or manipulating the target.